 Q. Do you pick up at __(fill in blank)___ Trailhead?

 A. Yes, we pick up & drop off at Chapel Parking Lot.
 The only trailhead we do not pick up at is Beaver Basin Overlook.
 We also do not pick up at the Interagency Visitor Center, which isn’t even in the park.
 Please, know your visitor centers, as, there are several in the area!
 Do not park at the Interagency.
 Don’t even go there.
-Go to the Pictured Rocks National Lakeshore visitor centers, either 1)Munising Falls Visitor Center, and, 2) Grand Sable Visitor Center near Grand Marais.
+Go to the Pictured Rocks National Lakeshore visitor centers, either 1)Munising Falls Visitor Center, or, 2) Grand Sable Visitor Center near Grand Marais.

 Q. Is it safe to park my car at the trailhead?

 A. All parking lots where overnight parking is allowed is monitored by National Park staff.
 I do not have statistics nor can I guarantee that there won’t be problems.
 However, this is the Upper Peninsula and the shenanigans you are worried about are few and far between.